 For a limited time, receive a

 premium 7-year limited warranty upgrade absolutely FREE.

-A $695 value.
+That's a $735 value!
 Terms and conditions apply.

 (*) Required fields.

 Automatic transfer switches for home generators aren't very glamorous.
 But they are a required component for your home's backup power solution ... they are the brains to the generator's brawn.
 Find out more about what they do and how you can't have an automatic home backup power solution without one.

 The transfer switch monitors your home's utility power.
 When it detects a disruption in power (usually of 10 seconds or more) it starts your generator.
 When your generator is producing the correct amount of electricity, it closes the connection with utility power and opens the connection with generator power, supplying power to your home.
 When utility power is restored, the transfer switch detects it, closes the connection to generator power, opens the connection to utility power, and powers down your generator.
 All of this is done automatically without any involvement from you.
 Find out more at How It Works.